-Dreams, and more dreams in this third edition of the DRHEAM-CUP.
-In July 2020 Cherbourg is honoured to be the start city for the race to La Trinité-sur-Mer in Morbihan.
+Dreams, and more dreams in this third edition of the DRHEAM-CUP / GRAND PRIX DE FRANCE DE COURSE AU LARGE.
+In July 2022 Cherbourg-en-Cotentin is honoured to be the start city for the race to La Trinité-sur-Mer in Morbihan.

-Beyond the excitement, for a crew the start means the last preparations, the final technical adjustments, tactical predictions, the last weather forecasts and the necessary concentration needed before going to sea.
+Beyond the excitement, for a crew, the start means final preparations, the last technical adjustments, tactical predictions, analysing the latest weather forecasts and getting into the zone before going to sea.

-The “Manche attitude” perfectly summarises this: a county that knows how to welcome visitors, is adventurous and loves the open air!
+The “Manche attitude” perfectly summarises this: a region that knows how to welcome visitors, is adventurous and loves the open air!

-Also, through our Plan Nautisme (Watersports plan), we are proud to welcome very high quality watersports events, such as La DRHEAM-CUP, which reveals other aspects of the Manche county.
+Also, through our Plan Nautisme (Watersports plan), we are proud to welcome very high-quality watersports events, such as La DRHEAM-CUP / GRAND PRIX DE FRANCE DE COURSE AU LARGE, which reveals other aspects of the Manche county.